 Every 3D printing pen has its own features, but they all basically do the same thing.
 Filament feeds through the pen to extrude out the tip.
 Some 3D printing pens heat the filament, while others do not.
 It’s once inside the pen that the filament can become a problem.

 Filament fed too fast through the printing pen can clog at the tip.
-After you’ve completed a project, it’s also important to retract the filament and remove it from the pen for next time.
+After completing a project, it’s also important to retract the filament and remove it from the pen for next time.

 If you leave the filament in the 3D printing pen, it could harden inside and make it very difficult to remove.

 With a black or dark-colored piece of filament, simply try operating your 3D printing pen.